nama-gatsuo/Dialogue2025/dialogue.md

 I'm so happy you said "This is already a piece of something to exhibit..."
 It also gets me excited thinking about how to present this kind of process 💭❔

+## 2025.06.18 - [aym]

+Thanks for organizing as always📐
+I was absent yesterday sorry!
+Today I added 3 variations of warping.
+Let's discuss later about insatallation plan and wrap-up current status today on the weekly mtg!